JacobGinsparg/yomi-lang/doc/schemas.md

 A game schema needs to be loaded using `using-game` before defining a character schema.
 Only one character schema may be defined per file and per program.
 The character schema must be defined in a separate file from the game schema.

 Moves are defined using the `move` keyword.
-The first argument is the move's input sequence; see "Writing moves and combos" for more details.
+The first argument is the move's input sequence; see [Writing moves](moves.md) for more details.
 The next four arguments are the move's frame data: startup, active frames, hitstun, and recovery.
 These must all be natural numbers.

 Suppose that the Skullgirls game schema resides in the file "skullgirls.rkt" and we want to create a character schema for Filia in the same directory.
 The file "filia.rkt" would look like this:
 ```racket